 The next morning, I embarked on a 3-day Shamrocker tour of the southern countryside of Ireland.
 The trip got off to an exciting start when our bus broke down!

-After an hour, we were on our way again, and our first stop was in the town of Galway.
-It is Ireland’s third largest city with a population of 70,000!
-I enjoyed walking around and shopping, and I found a neat souvenir.
-My bracelets from Zimbabwe had finally broken a while back, so I replaced them with this one.
 This Celtic symbol is the Four Spirals, and it represents the “goddess” completing her path in life.
 The large spiral itself is the Goddess, and each of the smaller spirals are the Maiden, the Mother, and the Crone (I’m guessing this means old age!).
 The center disc is a cauldron where “divine knowledge and inspiration” are brewed.
 Maybe it is a bit cheesy, but I love what this represents and I feel this trip this summer is very relevant to me completing my own spiral of life. 🙂

 After Galway, we made our way to the beautiful Cliffs of Moher, stopping along the way a few times to soak in the breathtaking scenery.
 The Irish countryside is every bit as stunning as I imagined it would be and more.